Useful Notes: Soviet Invasion of Afghanistan

 - Colonel Badass: Colonel Muhammad Yousaf, the Pakistani ISI officer in charge of training the Mujahiadeen and overseeing special forces operations in Afghanistan.
 To note, he was not trained as a spy or an SF operator.

 - Crowning Momentof Awesome: For the Pakistan Air Force.
 It engaged the Soviet aviators on many occasions and won pretty much all encounters.

-- Depopulation Bomb: And how!
-Before the war, Afghanistan had a population of 13.2 million.
-Over the course of the war, 1.3 million civilians were killed (mostly by the Soviets) and another 5-6 million were driven out of the country and turned into refugees in Iran and Pakistan- nearly half the pre-war population.
+- Depopulation Bomb: Before the war, Afghanistan had a population of 13.2 million.
+Over the course of the war, 1.3 million civilians were killed and another 5-6 million were driven out of the country and turned into refugees in Iran and Pakistan- nearly half the pre-war population.
 Hundreds of thousands more Afghans died of disease and starvation as refugees, and a couple million more were internally displaced.
 It got so bad that, by the end of the war, Afghanistan's population was only 11.2 million- which may not sound like that big of a drop, but remember that 50% of these 11.2 million were 13 years old or younger.
 This only improved after the NATO alliance occupied the country in 2001, which was followed by the return of about 5 million refugees.